Dung beetle: Ecology and behavior

 Dung beetles live in many habitats, including desert, grasslands and savannas, farmlands, and native and planted forests.
 They are highly influenced by the environmental context, and do not prefer extremely cold or dry weather.
 They are found on all continents except Antarctica.
 They eat the dung of herbivores and omnivores, and prefer that produced by the latter.
 Many of them also feed on mushrooms and decaying leaves and fruits.
 The Neotropical Deltochilum valgum, D. kolbei and D. viridescens are carnivores with a strong preference for preying upon millipedes.
 Two other species from Brazil, Canthon dives and Canthon virens, prey on queens and other winged forms of leafcutter ants.
 One species from the Iberian Peninsula, Thorectes lusitanicus, feeds on acorns.
-Dung beetles do not necessarily have to eat or drink anything else, because the dung provides all the necessary nutrients.
-There are dung beetle species of various colors and sizes, and some functional traits such as body mass and leg length can have high levels of variability.

 The behavior of the beetles was poorly understood until the studies of Jean Henri Fabre in the late 19th century.
 For example, Fabre corrected the myth that a dung beetle would seek aid from other dung beetles when confronted by obstacles.
 By observation and experiment, he found the seeming helpers were in fact awaiting an opportunity to steal the roller's food source.

-Cambefort and Hanski (1991) classified dung beetles into three functional types based on their feeding and nesting strategies: Rollers, Tunnelers, and Dwellers.
+In 1991, Ilkka Cambefort and Yves Hanski classified dung beetles into three functional types based on their feeding and nesting strategies: Rollers, Tunnelers, and Dwellers.
 The "rollers" roll and bury a dung ball either for food storage or for making a brooding ball.
 When brooding, two beetles, one male and one female, stay around the dung ball during the rolling process.
 Usually it is the male that rolls the ball, while the female hitch-hikes or simply follows behind.
 In some cases, the male and the female roll together.
 When a spot with soft soil is found, they stop and bury the ball, then mate underground.
 After the mating, one or both of them prepares the brooding ball.
 When the ball is finished, the female lays eggs inside it, a form of mass provisioning.
 Some species remain to guard their offspring after laying.
 The dung beetle goes through a complete metamorphosis.
 The larvae live in brood balls made with dung prepared by their parents.
 During the larval stage, the beetle feeds on the dung surrounding it.

-Tunnelers, such as Euoniticellus intermedius, bury the dung wherever they find it.
-A third group, the dwellers, neither roll nor burrow: they simply live within dung.
+Tunnelers such as Euoniticellus intermedius bury the dung wherever they find it.
+Dwellers neither roll nor burrow: they simply live within dung.